26 Mar One small, but stinky, mistake construction project managers should avoid

 And he walked out.
 Fortunately, I had worn my brown pants that day.

-While the bulk of our work is in industrial settings, I’ve completed hundreds of tank coatings and swimming pool coatings in Downtown Chicago, including a swimming pool in the basement of a Chicago mansion for a famous actress many years ago.
+While the bulk of our work is industrial, I’ve completed hundreds of commercial tank lining projects in and around Chicago, including a notable private swimming pool in the basement of a Chicago mansion for a famous actress many years ago.

 Back in the day when I owned a tank coating company, you’re very sensitive to unhappy clients and law suits.